Bombay Beach Biennale

-The Bombay Beach Biennale is an annual art festival held in Bombay Beach, California on the Salton Sea in the lowest community in the United States.
+The Bombay Beach Biennale (BBB) is an art event held in Bombay Beach, California on the Salton Sea in the lowest community in the United States.
 It was co-founded by Tao Ruspoli, Stefan Ashkenazy, and Lily Johnson White in 2016.
-The festival features both temporary pieces and permanent installations such as the Hermitage Museum (designed by Greg Haberny), Bombay Beach Opera House (designed by James Ostrer), and a drive-in theater.
+The event features both temporary pieces and permanent installations such as the Hermitage Museum (designed by Greg Haberny), Bombay Beach Opera House (designed by James Ostrer), and a drive-in theater.